grafana/beyla/docs/sources/setup/kubernetes-helm.md

   prometheus.io/port: '9090'
 ```

-Analogously, the Helm chart allows overriding names, labels and annotations for
+Analogously, the Helm chart allows overriding names, labels, and annotations for
 multiple resources that are involved in the deployment of Beyla, such as service
 accounts, cluster roles, security contexts, etc. The
 [Beyla Helm chart documentation](https://github.com/grafana/beyla/blob/main/charts/beyla/README.md)